RashmiJK/C_Examples/README.md

    Least to Most time complexity (ascending order of time complexity) of few of the known algorithms are as follows

    1. Constant time : O(1)
-        - Looking up a single element in an array
+        Example, looking up a single element in an array

    2. Logarithmic time : O(log n)
-        - Binary search performed on a sorted array has logarithmic complexity
+        Example, binary search performed on a sorted array has logarithmic complexity

    3. Linear time : O(n)
-        - Searching an unsorted array for a specific value
+        Example, searching an unsorted array for a specific value

    4. Log linear : O(n log n)
       Complex sorting algorithms like